Monles/UWE-CyberWest-Microbits-Extended/README.md

 - Students will use the micro:bits to communicate with each other via radio.
 Initial communication will be done as a broadcast and in plaintext.
 - Students will then work through the use of pairing and “encrypted” communication.
-- The second exercise will then illustrate the use of Caesar ciphers.
+- The second exercise will then illustrate the use of pairing with Caesar ciphers.
 - These exercises have been designed to cover the importance of secure communication and use of coding within cyber security.

 ---